ericchu94/chat/documentation/BRD.md

 The scope of the project is not set in stone as the team will learn and gain more ways to contribute as the project moves foward.
 Hence, we will break the project up into modules in which we will specify goals for improvement and enhancement.

 ### What are Modules?
 Modules are phases in the project and will underline the goals of that phase.
-All goals in a module state what the project will be able to do upon completing the module.
+All goals in a module state what the project will be able to do upon completion.
 Modules are to be completed in order.

 ## Methodology
 The system will be written in node.js using the sails.js framework.
 Tasks will be initiated by issues then assigned to one of project team members who will then work on the issue on a remote branch.
 When the task is deemed done by all members of the team, it will then be merged to the master branch in the repository.
 For more details, refer to [git.md](https://github.com/ericchu94/chat/blob/master/documentation/git.md) and [issues.md](https://github.com/ericchu94/chat/blob/master/documentation/issues.md).